dlshriver/dnnv/docs/getting_started/examples.rst

 ACAS Xu
 -------

-Properties other than local robustness can also be specified in the DNNV property DSL.
-For example, the properties for the ACAS Xu aircraft collision avoidance network (as introduced in `this work <https://arxiv.org/pdf/1702.01135.pdf>`_) can easily be encoded.
+Properties other than local robustness can also be specified in DNNP.
+For example, the properties for the ACAS Xu aircraft collision avoidance network (as introduced in the evaluation of `Reluplex <https://arxiv.org/pdf/1702.01135.pdf>`_) can easily be encoded in DNNP.

 Here we write the specification for ACAS Xu Property :math:`\phi_3`.
 The specification states that if an intruding aircraft is directly